 Lead is rarely in a drinking water source, but it can get in your drinking water as it passes through lead service lines and your household plumbing system.
-Montgomery provides high quality drinking water, but it cannot control the plumbing materials used in private buildings.
+Montgomery is responsible for providing high quality drinking water, but it cannot control the plumbing materials used in private buildings.